serraict/vine-floriday-adapter/work/doing.md

 - [ ] Run make test for unit tests
 - [ ] Run integration tests following CONTRIBUTING.md guidelines
 - [ ] Manual verification of the sync functionality

+## Retrospective

+How did this implementation go?
+Anything we can improve?
+If we were to create a guideline for adding another entity to sync, what definitely should be in there?
+What can we leave out safely?
+What would the outline for such a guide be?